sigmedia/sigmedia.github.io/_members/team/meegan-gower.md

 applications for business deployment.
 She is now a PhD student investigating the development of 360 audiovisual technology for monitoring biodiversity as part of the Kinsella E3 – Balanced Solutions for a Better World programm.
-Darren received his BSc. in Electrical and Computer Engineering and MSc. in Data Science from the University of the West Indies.
-His current research area is perceptually motivated video restoration using Deep Neural Networks (DNNs), which involves the use of non-traditional perceptual measures and approximations as part of the loss function.
-His work shows that there are potential gains to be made using these perceptual losses.
-These improvements are targeted towards User-Generated Video content is the common type of Video found in YouTube and Facebook.